OpenLiberty/open-liberty/.github/pull_request_template.md

 - [ ] I have considered the risk of behavior change or other zero migration impact (https://github.com/OpenLiberty/open-liberty/wiki/Behavior-Changes).
-- [ ] If this PR fixes an Issue, the description includes "Fixes #FILLMEIN" or "Resolves #FILLMEIN" (verify `release bug` label if applicable: https://github.com/OpenLiberty/open-liberty/wiki/Open-Liberty-Conventions).
+- [ ] If this PR fixes a **github** issue, the description includes "Fixes #FILLMEIN" or "Resolves #FILLMEIN" (verify `release bug` label if applicable: https://github.com/OpenLiberty/open-liberty/wiki/Open-Liberty-Conventions).
-- [ ] If this PR resolves an external Known Issue (including APARS), the description includes "Fixes #FILLMEIN" or "Resolves #FILLMEIN".
+- [ ] If this PR resolves an **external known issue**, ensure both a release-bug github issue **and** the external known issue (such as DT123456) are mentioned in the description or comments using a pair of "Fixes #FILLMEIN" or "Resolves #FILLMEIN"

 ################################################################################################